buildwithgrove/helm-charts/charts/guard/docs/rate-limiting.md

         backend:
           type: Redis
           redis:
+            # This URL points to the Redis service deployed by this chart
+            # in the same `path` namespace as Envoy Gateway.
             url: redis.path.svc.cluster.local:6379
 ```

+**Note:** If `rateLimit.redis.enabled` is set to `false`, you must update the above Redis URL configuration to point to your external Redis service.

 **Note that this configuration should not be modified unless you are changing the namespace that GUARD runs in, which is not recommended.**